aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ### Running ECS tasks using Step Functions native integration

-As shown in the below figure, this pattern uses AWS Step Functions' native service integration with Amazon ECS.
+As shown in the below figure, this pattern (Pattern 2) uses AWS Step Functions' native service integration with Amazon ECS.
+Unlike the usage of a Lambda function in Pattern 1, we use [Parallel state](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-parallel-state.html) to run ECS tasks.
+The number of tasks run depends on the size of ```"taskList":[]``` in [workflow_specs_pattern_2.json](./amazon-ecs-java-starter-kit-cdk/workflow_specs_pattern_2.json).
 The role of ECS Task Monitor and the way ECS Task runs are similar what we discussed for Pattern 1.

 ![Alt](./resources/Amazon_ECS_Java_Starter_Kit-Architecture_Pattern_2.png)